Copenhagen Parks and Gardens: Top 10 Places to Relax

-But some parks stand out more than others.
-You can look for wild deer at the Deer Park, enjoy the peaceful setting of the Botanical Gardens, enjoy a spectacular view of Rosenborg Castle from Kings Garden or visit Tivoli or Bakken amusement parks.
+However, some parks stand out more than others.
+You can look for wild deer at the Deer Park at Klampenborg, relax in the peaceful setting of the Botanical Gardens, enjoy a spectacular view of Rosenberg Castle from Kings Garden.
+You can also visit Tivoli Gardens, which is much more than just an amusement park.

 Copenhagen’s city centre parks all have free entry except for Tivoli Gardens.
-This article also includes several suggestions for places close to the parks and green spaces.
+This article also includes several suggestions for places to visit close to the top 10 parks and green spaces.

 Enjoy The Kings Garden Next To Rosenborg Castle